tbidne/nix-config/INSTALL.md

 First, back up `configuration.nix` and `hardware-configuration.nix` then clean out the `/etc/nixos` directory.

 In `/etc/nixos`, clone the repo: `git clone git@github.com:tbidne/nix-config.git .`.
 This requires an ssh key set up with github.
-Additionally, because this repo involves the private repo `tbidne/secrets`, the [README#Secrets](README.md#secrets) instructions are a prerequisite.

 Restore the original `hardware-configuration.nix` (thus overwriting the one from the repo), and change any other needed values.
 Typical changes include: